 If someone is showing signs of an alcohol overdose, there are things others can do to assist until medical help arrives.
 First, it is crucial to not leave the person alone.
 Alcohol poisoning often causes a person to lose their gag reflex, and as a result, they are at risk of choking on their vomit.
 Try to keep the person awake and sitting up.
 If the person suffering from alcohol poisoning has passed out, roll them onto their side in order to help keep their airway clear.
 Once emergency responders arrive, be prepared to give them information about the patient, including how much they had to drink and whether they were also using other substances.

 Things that don’t help a person recover from alcohol poisoning include taking a cold shower, going on a walk or having caffeine.
 These things can all make alcohol poisoning symptoms worse and should be avoided.
 The only thing that helps someone sober up is time, and it is best for this to happen under medical supervision in case a person’s heart or lungs shut down.

 Alcohol poisoning is a sign that someone is severely abusing alcohol.
 If you or someone you know is drinking so much that they are getting sick, it may be time to get help from substance abuse professionals.
-People interested in alcohol treatment centers in South Florida should contact The Recovery Village Palm Beach.
+People interested in alcohol treatment centers in South Florida should contact The Recovery Village Palm Beach at Baptist Health.
 Our teams of medical experts can help people safely detox from alcohol and learn to gain control over their drinking.
 Call us today to learn about how our treatment plans can help you!